typelevel/typelevel.github.com/src/projects/affiliate-applications.md

 This page outlines the guidelines and application process for projects that want to become Typelevel affiliate projects.

-Typelevel is an ecosystem of Scala-based projects and a community of people working to foster an inclusive, welcoming, and safe environment around functional programming.
-Affiliate projects are independently-owned projects that are part of the wider Typelevel ecosystem, without necessarily being hosted in the Typelevel GitHub organization.
+Affiliate projects are independently-owned projects that are part of the wider Typelevel ecosystem, without being hosted in the Typelevel GitHub organization.

 ## Who Should Apply